 The Cement Manufacturing industry is expected to rebound as the immediate effects of the coronavirus pandemic subsides.
 As the overall economy recovers, construction activity is expected to grow, in turn fueling increased demand for cement.
 Greater government funding for highways, rising value of utilities construction and strong demand from nonresidential and commercial construction markets are forecast to drive renewed growth.

 The majority of plants are privately owned and operated, and while the top 10 players account for about 45 percent of global capacity, the industry overall is quite fragmented.
-As global demand has stagnated over the last decade, historical capacity expansion has given way to regional overcapacity with a global average utilization of about 70 percent.
+As global demand has stagnated over the last decade, historical capacity expansion has given way to regional overcapacity with a global average utilisation of about 70 percent.

 Another challenge stems from the intensive capital investment required, and many cement companies struggle to generate returns beyond their investment.